February 20, 2012, Christopher D. Carroll qModel

 jumps up.

-the firm wishes it had more capital because extra capital would reduce the
+wishes it had more capital because extra capital would reduce future adjustment

 for a while), so

-associated with the higher investment that it will be undertaking).
+the adjustment costs associated with the higher investment that it will

 less than zero, so the new